Career Diversity Workshop

 Cohort Style Model

-The HWW Career Diversity Summer Workshop utilizes a cohort-based approach to assisting humanities PhD students with the development of their careers.
-Our principles emphasize student agency while giving attendees space to reflect on their values.
+The HWW Career Diversity Summer Workshop utilized a cohort-based approach to assisting humanities PhD students with the development of their careers.
+Our principles emphasized student agency while giving attendees space to reflect on their values.

 Session Format

-Through a series of workshop sessions, talks, informational interviews, and site visits, participants will learn how to imagine possible futures and leverage their skills and humanities training towards careers in the private sector, the nonprofit world, arts administration, government, public media, and many other fields.
+Through a series of workshop sessions, talks, informational interviews, and site visits, participants learned how to imagine possible futures and leverage their skills and humanities training towards careers in the private sector, the nonprofit world, arts administration, government, public media, and many other fields.